louisa1109/ADS-Project--Section-3_PickEat/README.md

 # Extra information
-In order to carry out our objective, we have used the following data structures:
+In order to carry out our objective, we have used the following Data Structures:

 - Linked Lists;
 - Hash tables;
 - Lists;

 And the following Algorithms:

-- Insertion
+- Insertion; used to insert items from pantry, favourites, and shopping list.
-- Deletion
+- Deletion; used to deleted items from pantry, favourites, and shopping list.
 - Searching
-- QuickSort Algorithm
+- QuickSort Algorithm; used to sort the recipes from most expensive to least expensive.
-- Greedy Method
+- Greedy Method; used to look for the best combination of meals available given the limited items in the pantry.

 # Credits
 The authors of this project are: